 Sometimes calculating running totals in Power BI is a far better away to analyse trends than just looking at actual results on a daily basis.
+You may watch the full video of this tutorial at the bottom of this blog.

 That’s why I’m going to show you in this example how you can implement a running total calculation which is dynamic, and flows and integrates well with the rest of your model.